 The essence of the bees storing honey in their hives, is to provide them with food during winter or when there are very little or no available flowers for nectar available.
 You will usually find bees eating their honey stockpiles when they cannot get nectar.
 This is the time the beekeeper needs to keep a close watch on the hive, because after their honey stockpiles is all eaten up, the possibility of starvation becomes inevitable.
 Bees can be kept alive for long periods simply by being fed quality white sugar.

 There are two ways that a beekeeper may use to help prevent a whole bee colony from starvation.
-The three ways include:
+The two ways are:

 - The bees can be moved to a new location where plants yield nectar.

 - Alternatively the bees can be fed using white table sugar, or syrup made of white sugar.